ericjorgensen/ericjorgensen/README.md

 # Manager README
 This is meant to be a getting started guide to working with me for my direct reports.
-It captures things I've learned about myself as well as feedback from other people over the years.
 I hope that it will be a living document and continue to change and evolve over time as I do the same 😄

 ## About me 👨‍👦
 You can call me Eric or EJ 👋